Elastic N.V. (ESTC): Skating on Thin Ice? We Know the Answer

 Monness Crespi & Hardt gave a rating of “Buy” to ESTC, setting the target price at $124 in the report published on March 02nd of the current year.

-Volatility was left at 6.92%, however, over the last 30 days, the volatility rate increased by 6.85%, as shares surge +9.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -27.66% lower at present.
+Volatility was left at 6.91%, however, over the last 30 days, the volatility rate increased by 7.04%, as shares sank -3.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.43% lower at present.

 Insider Trading